lighterio/exam/README.md

 ### Powerful features
 * A terse assertion library called `is` (or use your own).
 * A fast mocking library called `mock` (or use your own).
-* Tests are distributed across CPUs for speed.
+* Tests can be distributed across CPUs for speed.

 ### Quick Start